mintlu8/bevy_serde_lens/README.md

 ## TypeTag

-The `typetag` crate allows you to serialize trait objects like `Box<dyn T>`, but this is always global and does not work on WASM.
-This crate allows you to register deserializers manually in the bevy `World` and use the `TypeTagged` newtype for serialization.
+The `typetag` crate allows you to serialize trait objects like `Box<dyn T>`, but using `typetag` will always pull in all implementations linked to your build and does not work on WASM.
+To address these limitations this crate allows you to register deserializers manually in the bevy `World` and use the `TypeTagged` newtype for serialization.

 ```rust